itsSanalog/sanalog.net/sanastro/src/content/blog/tools.md

 ## Utilities

-- <a href="https://github.com/shapoco/calctus" target="_blank">Calctus</a> is a calculator app with nifty tools that has be indispensably useful for me.
+- <a href="https://github.com/shapoco/calctus" target="_blank" class="extlink">Calctus</a> is a calculator app with nifty tools that has be indispensably useful for me.
 It's very well made and quite intuitive to use.
 The UI is straightforward and the English is perfect despite it being made by a Japanese developer.
 Comes as a single .exe file at 1.62 MB, and I have it installed on every USB drive I own.
 Highly recommended.

-- <a href="https://100r.co/site/left_electron.html" target=_blank>Left (electron)</a> is a plaintext editor that's very pretty yet still functional.
+- <a href="https://100r.co/site/left_electron.html" target="_blank" class="extlink">Left (electron)</a> is a plaintext editor that's very pretty yet still functional.
 Unfortunately it comes as a large package as it's an Electron app.

-- <a href="https://aeriform.itch.io/tape" target=_blank>Tape</a>.
+- <a href="https://aeriform.itch.io/tape" target="_blank" class="extlink">Tape</a>.
 Project management tool that's very simple and easy to use.
 I like it a lot.

-- <a href="https://www.notion.so/" target=_blank>Notion</a>.
+- <a href="https://www.notion.so/" target="_blank" class="extlink">Notion</a>.
 I use this for everything.
 It's very slow and bloated but I'm too deep in now.

-- <a href="http://www.uderzo.it/main_products/space_sniffer/" target=_blank>Spacesniffer</a> is a disk space treemap tool like many others, but I like this one for its UI and being portable.
+- <a href="http://www.uderzo.it/main_products/space_sniffer/" target="_blank" class="extlink">Spacesniffer</a> is a disk space treemap tool like many others, but I like this one for its UI and being portable.

-- <a href="https://www.wireshark.org/" target=_blank>Wireshark</a>
+- <a href="https://www.wireshark.org/" target="_blank" class="extlink">Wireshark</a>

-- <a href="https://bitwarden.com/" target=_blank>Bitwarden</a>.
+- <a href="https://bitwarden.com/" target="_blank" class="extlink">Bitwarden</a>.
 Password manager.

-- <a href="https://www.7-zip.org/" target=_blank>7-Zip</a>
+- <a href="https://www.7-zip.org/" target="_blank" class="extlink">7-Zip</a>

-- <a href="https://handbrake.fr/" target=_blank>Handbrake</a>.
+- <a href="https://handbrake.fr/" target="_blank" class="extlink">Handbrake</a>.
 Video transcoder.

 ## Development

 - Adobe Creative Cloud: I use Illustrator, Lightroom, Premiere Pro, and After Effects.
 They all suck.

-- <a href="https://www.clipstudio.net/en/" target=_blank>Clip Studio Paint</a>.
+- <a href="https://www.clipstudio.net/en/" target="_blank" class="extlink">Clip Studio Paint</a>.
 Bloated and comes with useless cloud stuff, but solid core.

-- <a href="https://oklch.com/" target=_blank>OKLCH Color Picker</a>
+- <a href="https://oklch.com/" target="_blank" class="extlink">OKLCH Color Picker</a>

 - Fusion 360.
 This also sucks.
 I recommend <a href="https://openscad.org/" target="_blank">OpenSCAD</a> or <a href="https://www.freecad.org/" target="_blank">FreeCAD</a> instead.

-- <a href="https://ephtracy.github.io/" target=_blank>MagicaVoxel</a>.
+- <a href="https://ephtracy.github.io/" target="_blank" class="extlink">MagicaVoxel</a>.
 Amazing voxel editor + animator + renderer that comes in at only 10 MB.

-- <a href="https://cadmapper.com/" target=_blank>Cadmapper</a>
+- <a href="https://cadmapper.com/" target="_blank" class="extlink">Cadmapper</a>

-- <a href="https://www.lexaloffle.com/pico-8.php" target=_blank>PICO-8</a> is a fantasy console that's fun to use.
+- <a href="https://www.lexaloffle.com/pico-8.php" target="_blank" class="extlink">PICO-8</a> is a fantasy console that's fun to use.

-- <a href="https://github.com/microsoft/vscode" target=_blank>VS Code</a>.
+- <a href="https://github.com/microsoft/vscode" target="_blank" class="extlink">VS Code</a>.
 I also use VScode for LaTeX using <a href="https://yihui.org/tinytex/" target="_blank">TinyTeX</a>.

-- <a href="https://neovim.io/" target=_blank>Neovim</a>
+- <a href="https://neovim.io/" target="_blank" class="extlink">Neovim</a>

-- <a href="https://wandbox.org/" target=_blank>Wandbox</a> is a browser-based compiler that's very useful for quick tests.
+- <a href="https://wandbox.org/" target="_blank" class="extlink">Wandbox</a> is a browser-based compiler that's very useful for quick tests.

 ## Windows

-- <a href="https://github.com/valinet/ExplorerPatcher" target=_blank>ExplorerPatcher</a>.
+- <a href="https://github.com/valinet/ExplorerPatcher" target="_blank" class="extlink">ExplorerPatcher</a>.
 Pretty much a must-have for Windows 11.

-- <a href="https://learn.microsoft.com/en-us/windows/powertoys/" target=_blank>PowerToys</a>.
+- <a href="https://learn.microsoft.com/en-us/windows/powertoys/" target="_blank" class="extlink">PowerToys</a>.
 Also a must-have.

 <br>